Best free cloud storage in 2024

 When used on iOS, iPadOS or macOS, nothing comes close to iCloud in terms of integration, functionality, and ease of use.
 It seamlessly takes care of device and app backup, and syncs data across all connected devices.
 For miscellaneous file storage, there is also iCloud Drive.

-iCloud’s free plans offer 5GB of free storage, not a particularly high amount, but you can always buy more storage, starting at $0.99 a month for 50GB and ranging up to $9.99 for 2TB.
+iCloud’s free plans offer 5GB of free storage, not a particularly high amount, but you can always buy more storage, starting at $0.99 a month for 50GB and ranging up to $9.99 a month for 2TB.
 Moreover, any items purchased from the iTunes Store can be stored for free without counting towards the free 5GB.
 We also like that you can share the 2TB storage plan with family members.

 iCloud doesn’t impose any limits on individual file size.
 Users can also take advantage of the iWork apps included with it, such as Pages, Numbers, and Keynote.
 Compatibility issues prevent iCloud from achieving mainstream status, but it still makes for a lucrative offering for MacBook or iPad users.